iShuttleTracker/iShuttleTracker/Documentation/README.md

 the global `stops` dictionary [id:stop] as well as in their route, and updates are stored in the global `updates` list as well as in their vehicle.

+# View

+Currently, all frontend code exists in the ViewController and a few supporting classes such as:
+- Shuttle: An annotation for shuttle markers displayed on the map.
+Stores most of the same data as vehicles.
+- ShuttleArrow: overrides the default MapKit annotatation for markers, i.e. the red pin.
+Responsible for resizing, coloring, and rotating shuttle markers.
+- RouteView: Routes to be displayed on the map, represented by a polyline.
+- StopView: An annotation for stops to be displayed on the map.
+Contains the static function `initStopViews()`, called in ViewController's `initData()` when the view loads.
+- CustomPolyline: Overrides the default MapKit polyline and allows it to be recolored.
+- CustomTabBar: Overrides the default tab bar controller to change the default index.

+As for the ViewController itself, the lifecycle is as such: